cellpjs/compressed-sensing/README.md

 4. Run the reconstruction algorithm by calling suprem_decoder() defined in suprem_decoder.m which is a wrapper function for the actual decoder written in C (suprem.c)
 5. Compare the performance of the algorithm against the genie-aided one

-Note: Before running suprem_decoder, while MATLAB is in the subfolder called decoder, enter the command:
+Note: Before running suprem_decoder, while MATLAB is in the subfolder called decoder, enter the following command:
-'mex suprem.c'
+`mex suprem.c`

 REFERENCE
 ---------